 Pregnancy and thyroid gland trauma can also trigger a thyroid storm, as well as radioactive iodine therapy for Graves' disease and abruptly discontinuing anti-thyroid medication.

-Symptoms of thyroid storm may result in a number of complications.
-These symptoms include:
+Symptoms of thyroid storm may result in

 - high fever, sometimes above 105.8º Fahrenheit (ºF)